CARD CARRYING

 Hart took the tetras’ silence for assent.

 If the murder scene was staged and the murder occurred elsewhere, someone drove the body to Goose Cove Reservoir in the Prius.
-That would be the person Pennington described as a woman, or someone dressed as a woman, wearing Patricia’s straw hat and green windbreaker—the person who threw him the credit card.
+That would be the person Pennington described as a woman, or someone dressed as a woman, wearing Patricia’s straw hat—the person who threw him the credit card.

 That would also, most likely, have been the woman the Tai Chi person had seen walking toward the Res.